 July 1, 1998

-The Yale Purchasing Card facilitates the payment of travel-related services and the purchase of small dollar goods and services for University business.
+The Yale Purchasing Card facilitates the purchase of small dollar goods and services for University business.
 Yale Purchasing Card cardholders must comply with all applicable requirements.

 Reason for the Policy

 Yale recognizes the importance in providing flexibility and discretion when purchasing goods and services for University business.
 This policy promotes discretion in spending and establishes the rules and guidelines for appropriate use of the Yale Purchasing Card.
 This policy informs the Yale community of the University’s expectations regarding the use of the Yale Purchasing Card and emphasizes proper stewardship and judgment when utilizing Yale’s financial resources.

 Yale Purchasing Card (“PCard”)